JuliaEnergy/PowerDynamics.jl/docs/ARCHITECTURE.md

 The [line component](https://github.com/JuliaEnergy/PowerDynamics.jl/tree/master/src/lines) includes a standard library of different line and transformer types, e.g. a simple admittance line (`StaticLine`), the `PiModelLine` and a simple transfomer model based on the PiModel.

 ### PowerGrid
 The [PowerGrid component](https://github.com/JuliaEnergy/PowerDynamics.jl/blob/master/src/common/PowerGrid.jl) is built from nodes and lines.
 It contains all information about the graph and is used to derive the right-hand-side function with the [NetworkDynamics.jl](https://github.com/JuliaEnergy/PowerDynamics.jl/blob/master/src/common/PowerGrid.jl)-library.
+The powergrid can also be parsed from a json-file with read_powergrid.

 ### operationpoint
 The [operationpoint](https://github.com/JuliaEnergy/PowerDynamics.jl/tree/master/src/operationpoint) represents the steady-state solution of the dynamic power system.
 There are different methods for finding the operation point: rootfind, nlsolve and dynamic.
 The function `find_operationpoint` returns the operationpoint which is of Type State.